tooevangelist/paysuper-docs/content/docs/payments/_index.md

 - Localization: Localized for 2 languages with 10 more translations coming soon.
 - Email receipts: Automatic email receipts to your customers.
 - Automated Calculations: Automatically calculates the taxes and VAT due on your orders.
-- Conversion-optimized: Provide a single-page layout so the user focused to enter private information and about an order on that one page.
+- Conversion-optimized: Provides a single-page layout so the user focused to enter private information and an order on that one page.

 ***